 Successfully completing five East-Coast tours of Australia (Airlie Beach to Hobart), including Part 1 & Part 2 of our EP Release Tour.

 The hosting of two boutique festivals (The Silk 'N' Oak Show) in Boonah - our home town.
 Attendance of 500+ ($5000 donated to charity)

-And the successful release of three music videos.
+And the successful release of four music videos.